bkranjac/HomeBudget/README.md

 * WebPack
 * devise
 * materialize css
+* babel-loader

   Currently there is a "guest@abc.com" user with equally easy password ("guess").

-  This is very much work in progress still.
+  This is very much work in progress.